kensung-lab/INSurVeyor/README.md

 ```
 sudo apt-get install autoconf zlib1g-dev
 ```
+Alternatively, build_htslib_full.sh will build a version of htslib with support for bz2, lzma and curl, but development files for all three must be installed.

 If the provided htslib is not built correctly, the building process will search for an installed copy.
 Version 1.13 or higher is required.

-If htslib does not build correctly, please refer to https://github.com/samtools/htslib The building process should not take longer than 1-2 minutes.
+For further information on htslib, please refer to https://github.com/samtools/htslib

 Python is necessary to run INSurVeyor.
 Libraries NumPy (http://www.numpy.org/), PyFaidx (https://github.com/mdshw5/pyfaidx) and PySam (https://github.com/pysam-developers/pysam) are required.
 If
 Python 2 is used, numpy 1.16.6, pyfaidx 0.5.9 and pysam 0.16.0.1 are the recommended (i.e., tested) versions.
 If Python 3 is used, then numpy 1.21.2, pyfaidx 0.5.9.1 and pysam 0.16.0.1 were